Why is Realty Data Systems (RDS) inspecting my property?

 RDS has been engaged for property inspections in support of your municipality’s annual tax reassessment.
 These reassessments provide a more cost effective and accurate process for property valuations by reflecting changes in the market.
 New Jersey law requires that an interior and exterior inspection of all properties take place periodically, which typically occurs once every 5 years.

 If my home was inspected in recent years, will another inspection be required?

 Yes.
-If you have received a postcard notifying you that an inspection will take place this year, or a notice has been left at your property during our initial visit, an inspection is required this year.
-The previous inspection was likely part of a community-wide “revaluation” which took place prior to implementation of the new program.
-Once this year’s inspection has been completed, you can expect it to be an average of five years until another inspection is scheduled, in most circumstances.
+If you have received a postcard notifying you that an inspection will take place, or a notice has been left at your property during our visit, an inspection is required this year.
+The previous inspection was likely part of a community-wide “revaluation” or a previous annual inspection cycle.
+Once this year’s inspection has been completed, you can expect it to be an average of 4 years until another inspection is scheduled.
 If improvements are made to your property during this period, a second inspection could take place at an earlier time.

 Will this inspection affect my property assessment and tax amounts?

 While our inspectors collect essential property data on behalf of your municipality, RDS plays no role in determining your property assessment or tax amount.
 For this reason, our staff has been instructed to direct any questions on these topics to your municipal Tax Assessor.
 Our sole focus is to ensure that property records are complete and accurate.

 What is a Remote Virtual Inspection (an “RV”)?

 RVs are completed using video call software and were originally created by RDS in response to health concerns surrounding the Covid-19 pandemic.
 RDS’ RV process was incorporated into state law effective June 30, 2021.
 These interior inspections require no entry to your home or office, appointments or app downloads, and you can contact us at any time between 9am and 5pm, Monday thru Friday, at (732) 719-2265 (choose Option 1).